Chasing Kareem: Tracking LeBron James’ pursuit of NBA record

 Abdul-Jabbar points: 38,387.

-James’ latest game: He scored 35 points Sunday in the Los Angeles Lakers’ 113-112 loss to Philadelphia.
+James’ latest game: He scored 48 points Monday in the Los Angeles Lakers’ 140-132 win over Houston.

-Potential record-breaker: At his current rate of 29.2 points per game, with 364 points needed to pass Abdul-Jabbar, it would take James 13 more games to become the NBA’s scoring leader.
+Potential record-breaker: At his current rate of 29.7 points per game, with 316 points needed to pass Abdul-Jabbar, it would take James 11 more games to become the NBA’s scoring leader.
 Assuming he does not miss any games, that makes the potential record-breaking game Feb.
-9 at home against Milwaukee.
+7 at home against Oklahoma City.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports